 You have the option to rent a head camera (more on this later), but we were asked if any of us had our own.
 If you have a Garmin, you can use their mount on the helmet.
 The standard Go Pro mount doesn’t fit in this mount though and chest straps or wrist straps don’t work due to the harness set up.

-Riding The Fastest Zip Line In The World
+Riding The longest Zip Line In wales

 When you visit Zip World Penrhyn Quarry, you go on 2 zip lines.
 The first one isn’t as long or fast as Velocity 2 and is reached by a short walk from the car park.
 It kinda gives you a feel for the line, the riding position and the set up etc. Riders go down in groups of 4 and they do try and do their best to keep families and friends together.
 Me, my mum and sis went down as just a 3 because it was a slower day.
 The smaller actually has a harsher stop than the bigger one and several people in the group were worried that Velocity 2 would end up ‘hurting’ them but it was fine.